-Aesthetics: Consideration is given to both the form and surface treatment.
-Is the work integrated?
-Does it have emotional impact and vitality
+Aesthetics: Jurors will consider both form and surface.
+Is the work visually interesting?
+Does it have emotional impact and vitality?

-Note to glass and mosaic artists: artist must transform the mosaic clay or glass tesserae by fire and create work in which the clay & glass tesserae predominate.
-The artists must fire their own tiles and/or the glass jewelry components.
-They cannot be assembled from existing materials.
+Note to jewelry and mosaic artists: As the artist, you must transform the mosaic clay or glass tesserae by fire and create work in which the clay and glass tesserae predominate.
+You must fire your own tiles and/or produce your own clay or glass jewelry components.
+The work cannot be assembled from purchased materials.

 How to Apply

 The next jury application deadline is TBD, Spring 2023.

 Applicants must be current ACGA members residing in California.

 Fee and Materials Required: The jury fee is $50 for General Members and $60 for Collaborating Members.
 The fee is non-refundable.
 However, if you are not accepted this time, you will have one free jurying opportunity between now and the following year’s Festival.